 - the possible impact on us of not making such an award, for example, the pressure on priority homeless accommodation; or any other special circumstances brought to our attention

 We will decide how much to award based on all of the circumstances.
 This may be an amount below the difference between the liability and the payment of Housing Benefit.
 An award of a Discretionary Housing Payment does not guarantee that a further award will be made at a later date, even if the claimant's circumstances have not changed.

-The Discretionary Housing Payment funding for 2015 to 2016 has slightly reduced compared with the previous year and this, combined with an increase in applications, means that all income is taken into account when assessing the claimant's financial circumstances.
-Benefits, such as Disability Living Allowance, Personal Independence Payments, Attendance Allowance, and Child Benefit, are not disregarded, however in these cases we will allow any extra expenditure incurred due to illness and disability, for example higher care, travel, food costs etc.
+When we assess the claimant's financial circumstances, all income is taken into account in the calculation.
+Benefits, such as Disability Living Allowance, Personal Independence Payments, Attendance Allowance, and Child Benefit are not disregarded.
+However, in these cases, we will allow any extra expenditure incurred due to illness and disability, for example, care costs, higher travel and food costs and so on.